cloudmaven/documentation/pages/aws/aws_hipaa.md

 #### HIPAA-aligned technologies

-Nine AWS Technologies under the AWS BAA that are HIPAA-aligned.
-Actually more now and the accrue 'automatically' as AWS makes progress.
+Here is a partial list of AWS Technologies that are HIPAA-aligned.
+New services accrue automatically to the *allowed* category as AWS adds them.

 - S3 storage
 - EC2 compute instances (VMs)